Wonderful Salad Mixes

 • Herb Salad: Start with any lettuce combination and add basil, fennel, mustard, mizuna, watercress etc. The possibilities are endless.

-• Children's Salad: Kids often prefer milder tastes, so start with iceburgs and tender flat-leaved types with cucumber chunks and sweet tomatoes.
+• Children's Salad: Kids often prefer milder tastes, so start with icebergs and tender flat-leaved types with cucumber chunks and sweet tomatoes.

 A shortcut is to buy seed salad mixes such as mesclun types but it’s then hard to distinguish the various types in a mix to work out which ones you like, so my preference has always been to grow them separately, trying one or two new varieties each year.
 With a little planning you can easily produce delicious combinations that are so much fresher and cheaper than shop-bought mixes and take no longer to prepare.